The Carnot Bound: Limits and Possibilities for Bandwidth-Efficient Consensus: Introduction

 \emph{An impossibility result for 2-round finality (Section~\ref{imposs}).} We prove that protocols with 2-round finality cannot achieve a data expansion rate below $2.5$.
 This bound is tight: E-Minimmit~\cite{chou2025minimmit} and Kudzu~\cite{shoup2025kudzu} achieve data expansion rates of approximately $2.5$.

-\emph{Circumventing the bound with 3-round finality.} The additional voting round in 3-round finality protocols provides a crucial \emph{recovery mechanism}.
+\emph{Circumventing the bound with 3-round finality.} Protocols with 3-round finality can do significantly better.
+Indeed, some versions of DispersedSimplex~\cite{shoup2023sing} already achieves a data expansion rate of approximately $1.5$ with 3-round finality (using an erasure coding approach similar to that described in Section~\ref{1.5} of this paper).
+The question is whether one can push the rate further toward~$1$.
+The key insight is that the additional voting round in 3-round finality protocols provides a crucial \emph{recovery mechanism}.
 When the leader uses an aggressive erasure code (with a high reconstruction threshold $k$), it is possible that some correct processors reconstruct the payload, perhaps with the aid of fragments from Byzantine processors, while others cannot.
-In a 2-round finality protocol, this possibility leads to unrecoverable configurations: consistency and liveness cannot both be maintained.
+In a 2-round finality protocol, this possibility can lead to unrecoverable configurations, in which consistency and liveness cannot both be maintained.
 With two rounds of voting, however, the second round can detect whether data availability has been achieved and, if not, allow the protocol to nullify the view and retry.
 This means leaders can \emph{attempt} low data expansion rates and safely fall back to higher rates when reconstruction fails.

-Specifically, a correct leader can use an $(n,k)$-erasure code for any $k$ up to $n-1$, meaning that $k$ of $n$ fragments suffice for reconstruction.
+Specifically, a correct leader can use an $(n,k)$-erasure code for any $k$ up to $n-1$,\footnote{We consider $k<n$ so that the leader need not disseminate their own fragment.} meaning that $k$ of $n$ fragments suffice for reconstruction.
 This produces a data expansion rate of $n/k$.
-In the optimistic case, when the leader is correct, the network is synchronous, and at most $f_a$ processors are actually faulty, the leader can set $k$ as high as $n - f_a - 1$ (the leader does not need to disseminate its own fragment), giving a data expansion rate that approaches $1$ as $f_a$ becomes small relative to $n$.
+In the optimistic case, when the leader is correct, the network is synchronous, and at most $f_a$ processors are actually faulty, the leader can set $k$ as high as $n - f_a - 1$, giving a data expansion rate that approaches $1$ as $f_a$ becomes small relative to $n$.
 When conditions deteriorate, the protocol automatically reverts to a safe expansion rate without interrupting progress.
-We present two protocols realising this approach: Carnot~1, a simple protocol assuming $n \geq 4f+1$, and Carnot~2, which operates under the weaker (and optimal) assumption $n \geq 3f+1$.
-The safe rate depends on the resilience assumption: approximately $1.5$ for $n \geq 3f+1$, or approximately $1.33$ for $n \geq 4f+1$.